-I love using this homemade ciabatta for crostini to serve along soup or to make bruschetta!
+I love using this homemade ciabatta bread for crostini to serve along soup or to make bruschetta!
 It also makes a great bread to make and freeze and is very quick to thaw.

-This homemade ciabatta recipe is from Carol Field, the author of the Italian Baker.
+This homemade ciabatta bread recipe is originally from Carol Field, the author of the Italian Baker.
 It is very easy to follow and makes 4 loaves which I like because it is a bit time consuming but at least I can freeze some of it and have bread for a while thanks to the fruits of my labor!

 I really like Carol's book because it is easy for novice bakers to follow and the recipes are well thought out.
 I added a couple tips that I found helpful during the baking process that I think other bakers will find helpful.

 This is a great bread to make on the weekend when you have a little more time on your hands.
 It actually has very little hands on time but does require a step or so every 1-2 hours for a couple hours.

 I am always about keeping things simple and I do not like complicated recipes.
 There are however times when we all need to get our hands in some dough and bake fresh bread.

 I promise you that this recipe will not be as complicated as many bread recipes that are out there.
-The rustic nature of this bread makes it ideal for beginners.
+The rustic nature of this homemade ciabatta bread makes it ideal for beginners.

 Now, before you make the biga, I suggest that you plan it all out on paper.
 Plan when everything is going to be made.
 If you write a plan down with times for the different steps in the recipe then you will be able to follow a schedule and make sure your dough is not sitting for too long.